abcnews/interactive-fake-video-guesser/README.md

 ## TODO

-- Ability to roll up N of the next elements
+- Mobile placement of buttons and results

 ## Authors